jodadoj/card-game/README.md

   Mammon is many interpretations regretful of his status as a fallen angel and is also replaced by [Plutus](https://en.wikipedia.org/wiki/Plutus) at points usually depicted as youthful if not an infant which inspires this description

-  Current design is simply a yellow version of the player model, can add lights around him for effect
+  Current MVP design is simply a yellow version of the player model, can add lights around him for effect

   A full MVP would likely want to see a a better Mammon render as the "main character" of the "storyline"